SteveL5/682_Final/README.md

 ## Analysis
   ### Data:
   For this project I used 3 datasets.
 First, the Washington D.C.
 Ward shapefile and its accompaning information containing in the .dbf located online at http://opendata.dc.gov.
-Second,
+Second, the gun crimes committed in Washington D.C. for 2017 as point data.
+Finally, the Shot Spotter

   ### Map Creation:
-  In order to create the two maps seen below, I used QGIS 3.4.9 and the aformentioned data sets.
+  In order to create the two maps displayed below, I used QGIS 3.4.9 and the aformentioned data sets.
 After loading all 3 files into the program I used the function Join by Location with the Ward shapefile.
 Next, in both newly joined files I created a new field titled Crimes_Per for the calcualtions.
 Using the Field Calculator, for the Gun Crime data set I used the following syntax: (Gun Crime Incidents by Ward / Population 2010) * 10,000.
 For the shot spotter, I used (Shot Spotter Detections by Ward / Population 2010) * 10,000.Once calcualted I editied the symbology of the map to depcited which wards had the highest final count.

   ![alt text](https://github.com/SteveL5/682_Final/blob/master/Gun%20Crime%20Image.png)